silvinor/www/_posts/2026-08-05-everyone-masks.md

 Tangney, Stuewig and Mashek summarise decades of work separating the two.
 Guilt is about behaviour - *I did a bad thing* - and it motivates repair, apology and change.
 Shame is about the self - *I am a bad thing* - and it motivates concealment, withdrawal and avoidance of the person you failed in front of. [^49]

-For an undiagnosed autistic masking failure produces shame rather than guilt, because there is no identifiable behaviour to attach the guilt to.
+For an undiagnosed autistic, masking failure produces shame rather than guilt, because there is no identifiable behaviour to attach the guilt to.
 You cannot apologise for a thing you cannot name.
 What remains is the self.

 And now the loop closes, because the behavioural response to shame is to hide.
 The response to being wrong, when you do not know what is wrong, is to conceal more of yourself and perform harder.
 Which is more masking, which produces more failure, which produces more shame.